jeongukjae/jeongukjae.github.io/_posts/2020/2020-05-18-are sixteen heads really better than one.md

 ---
 layout: post
-title: "📃 Are Sixteen Heads Really Better than One? 리뷰"
+title: "Are Sixteen Heads Really Better than One? 리뷰"
 tags:
   - paper
 ---